Hyde Park on Hudson: Production

 Screenwriter Richard Nelson was inspired by the story of Daisy Suckley after reading a posthumously published collection of her letters and diaries.
 He felt drawn to the story because of the unique perspective Daisy offered on a series of important historical events.
 He also connected with the setting, since Nelson lives in Rhinebeck and had even met Daisy briefly before she died in 1991.

 Originally conceived as an idea for a film, Nelson's choice of director, Roger Michell, proved not immediately available.
 Nelson re-worked the script as a radio play, which was produced by the BBC in 2009, directed by Ned Chaillet.
 Once Michell became available, production began on the film.

-In early March 2011, director Michell started searching for U.S. actors to play President Roosevelt and Eleanor Roosevelt.
+In early March 2011, director Michell started searching for American actors to play President Roosevelt and Eleanor Roosevelt.
 Bill Murray agreed to play Roosevelt in late March.
 Production designer Simon Bowles created upstate New York in England where the entire film was shot.